kane81/hacs-custom-amber-integration/README.md

 > **Home Assistant integration that connects to Amber Electric's Smart Shift API to automate battery charging, discharging and solar export based on real-time electricity prices.**

+> **Battery agnostic** — works with any battery enrolled in Amber Smart Shift.
+The integration controls the battery via the Amber API, not directly, so no local battery connection is required.

+> ☀️ **Have a GoodWe solar inverter?** Add automatic solar curtailment when prices are negative with the companion project: [hacs-goodwe-sems-curtailment](https://github.com/kane81/hacs-goodwe-sems-curtailment)

 📐 [Click here to view the Architecture Diagram](images/architecture.png)

 ---